y-scope/yscope-log-viewer/docs/src/user-guide/struct-logs/format/syntax.md

 {ts:timestamp:YYYY-MM-DD HH\:mm\:ss.SSS} {level} \{{thread}\} latency={latency.secs:round} {\@an\.odd\.key\{name\}}
 ```

-* In the first placeholder, we have the field name `ts`, a formatter called `timestamp`, and the
+* In the first placeholder, we have the field key `ts`, a formatter called `timestamp`, and the
   formatter's options which are a date format string.
 * The second and third placeholders simply stringify the values of the given fields.
 * The fourth placeholder uses the `round` formatter to round a nested field's value; this